 During my trip, I chose to stay at M Montreal Hostel and had a great time.
 The hostel was centrally located and clean with a very friendly and helpful staff.
 I loved the fresh croissants for breakfast, too!

 Montreal has a lot of great activities that you can do alone.
-I brag a lot on this blog about how Canada’s a perfect destination for new solo travelers for many reasons.
+Seriously, there’s an endless amount of things to do in Montreal and you won’t feel bored.
+I mean, I brag a lot on this blog about how Canada’s a perfect destination for new solo travelers for many reasons.

 The main reason I love going to Canada?
 People, in general, leave you the heck alone.
 You’re not stared at.
 You’re also not subjected to some of the ridiculous scams that plague major European cities such as Paris.